jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/book-22/chapter-7.md

 10%, 1%, and 0.1% of the one will answer to 10%, 1%, and 0.1% of the other.

 But:
-property is not all at once in trade amongst mankind money, which is the sign of property, is not all in trade at the same time.
+- property is not all at once in trade amongst mankind
+- money, which is the sign of property, is not all in trade at the same time.

 So:
-the price is fixed in the compound ratio of the total of things with the total of signs, and the price of the total of things in trade is fixed with the total of signs in trade also The things which are not in trade today may be in trade tomorrow.
+- the price is fixed in the compound ratio of the total of things with the total of signs, and
+- the price of the total of things in trade is fixed with the total of signs in trade also

+The things which are not in trade today may be in trade tomorrow.

 The signs not now in trade may enter into trade at the same time.

-The establishment of the price of things fundamentally depends on the proportion of the total of things to the total of signs.
+The establishment of the price of things fundamentally depends on the proportion of the total of things to the total of signs.*

 Thus, the prince can no more ascertain the value of merchandise that he can establish by a decree, that the ratio of 1:10, is equal to 1:20.

 Julian’s lowering the price of provisions at Antioch caused a most terrible famine.

-[Translator's Note= Price controls misrepresents the actual supply]
+> *Superphysics Note: Price controls misrepresents the actual supply